How to Decorate a Small Apartment on a Budget

 It’s worth noting that avoiding clutter is more than cleaning and organising.
 Being clutter-free is about adopting a less-is-more mindset and asking yourself before making any purchase, whether it’s big or small.

+You can also use shelves, hooks, and organisers to maximise storage without sacrificing floor space.
 Always remember that the more items are scattered around your small apartment, the less usable space you have available.

 Small-Condominium-Interior-Design-Minimal-japan-design-white-and-wood-bedroom-and-sofa